kyma-project/community/concepts/observability-strategy/configurable-tracing/03-tracing-pocs.md

 The [Istio trace sampling rate analysis](./pocs/sampling-rate/README.md) investigation does that in the following way:

 Running a Istio performance test with high load, and compare the following settings:
-- 1% sampling to otel-collector with noop exporter
+- 1% sampling to Otel Collector with noop exporter
 - 100% sampling to otel-collector with noop exporter
 - 100% sampling to kubernetes service without endpoints
 - 100% sampling to non-existing URL